Spring Garden Revival

 Understanding Thatch Buildup in Cary’s Heavy Clay Soils

-Cary’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow the decomposition of organic matter, including thatch.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further complicate thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+Cary’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit an alkaline pH between 7.0 and 8.5.
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to persistent thatch accumulation.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress the soil.
+A healthy thatch layer should not exceed 0.5 inches; surpassing this threshold in Cary’s clay soils compounds drainage issues, restricts air movement to roots, and fosters fungal diseases common in the region.
+Homeowners should watch for these indicators of excessive thatch:

 • Thinning turf despite fertilization